 This is why drivers need to monitor tire inflation during substantial temperature fluctuations.
 By making sure your tires are properly inflated, you help extend their longevity by up to 10% and prevent a potentially significant decrease in fuel economy.

 Regular and Proper Maintenance to Extend Your Car’s Life

 Aside from following the break-in guidelines in your car owner’s manual, there are a few more things you can do to extend the longevity of your car:

 Change the air and oil filters as recommended in the owner’s manual.

 Clogged and dirty filters make the engine work harder to achieve the desired performance.
 This can accelerate its wear and tear and affect your car’s fuel economy.

-Checking the fluids should be next on your maintenance tasks list.
+Checking the fluids should be next on your maintenance task list.

 As previously noted, the practice of breaking-in a new car has changed significantly in recent years.
-But, that doesn’t mean that you should go ahead and push your engine to the limit from the minute you leave the dealer’s lot.
+But that doesn’t mean that you should go ahead and push your engine to the limit from the minute you leave the dealer’s lot.
 No matter how far car engine technology has come, you should still take it easy for the first couple hundred miles.
 Following the guidelines in your car owner’s manual during the break-in period will help protect the engine and extend its longevity.
-What’s more, it will improve the car’s gas mileage, boost its performance, and save you a lot of money in unexpected repairs for years to come.
-Ultimately, just like having good car insurance, taking good care of your car and breaking it in is crucial for protecting your investment.
+What’s more, it will improve the car’s gas mileage, boost its performance and save you a lot of money in unexpected repairs for years to come.
+Ultimately, just like having good car insurance, maintaining your car and breaking it in are crucial for protecting your investment.